department-of-veterans-affairs/vets-website/content/pages/education/advanced-training-and-certifications/flight-training.md

 *Your level of eligibility and remaining entitlement will limit the payment amount.

-#### Some examples of avaiable flight training licenses and ratings:
+#### Some examples of avaiable flight training licenses and ratings include:

+-Commercial pilot
-Commercial pilot, instrument rating, certified flight instructor (airplane, instrument, multi-engine), multi-engine rating, flight engineer certification, fixed wing and rotorcraft, and others.
+-Certified flight instructor (airplane, instrument, multi-engine) -Flight engineer certification
+-Fixed wing and rotorcraft

 Find out more about the [Post-9/11 GI Bill](/education/gi-bill/post-9-11/) or [apply for education benefits](/education/apply-for-education-benefits/).